SENSAAS/sensaas/docs/index.rst

    1. F. Eisenhaber, P. Lijnzaad, P. Argos, M. Scharf, The Double Cubic Lattice Method: Efficient Approaches to Numerical Integration of Surface Area and Volume and to Dot Surface Contouring of Molecular Assemblies, Journal of Computational Chemistry, **1995**, 16, N3, pp.273-284.
    2. F. Eisenhaber, P. Argos, Improved Strategy in Analytic Surface Calculation for Molecular Systems: Handling of Singularities and Computational Efficiency, Journal of Computational Chemistry, **1993**,14, N11, pp.1272-1280.

 **Executables nsc (for Linux) or ncs-win (for windows) are included in this repository**.
-In case they do not work on your system, you may have to compile it using the source file nsc.c in directory src/.
+In case they do not work on your system, you may have to compile it using the source file nsc-300.c in directory src/.
 Instructions for compilation:

 1. **for Windows:**